ArgumentumGames/Argumentum/Cartes/Rules/rules.md

 If the smooth talker's card is designated by the whole jury, each draw a card except the smooth talker.
 His left neighbor becomes the next drawer.

-Otherwise, the winner of the round is the one whose card has got the most votes, either as a smooth talker or as a member of the jury.
-He then keeps his card which is worth 1 deck and puts it face up in front of him.
+Otherwise, the winner of the round is the one whose card has obtained the most votes, either as a smooth talker or as a member of the jury.
+He scores 3 points.
 He does not draw a new card.
-In the event of a tie, the players who found the player's card are declared winners, and if there is no tie, the player who found the player's card wins.
+In the event of a tie, the players who have found the card of the smooth talker are declared winners, and failing that the smooth talker wins.

-With the exception of the winner, the members of the jury who have obtained votes or who have found the card of the smooth talker draw 2 cards.
-The other players, including the player who did not win the round, draw 1 card.
+With the exception of the winner, each player earns 1 point if their card has been chosen by at least one member of the jury and another point if they have found the smooth talker's card.
+The other players, including the smooth talker if he has not won the round, draw a card.
 Played cards are returned to the deck.

 The winner's left-hand neighbour becomes the drawer for the next round.